 An upgrade of the Shepparton line from Seymour to Shepparton will allow for better facilities, quicker travel times and more frequent services.
 The State Government has identified the Shepparton line as a long haul destination but is a comparable distance from Melbourne as other regional Victorian cities.
 As such, Council believes that it should be identified as an intercity/commuter service to a growth centre like Bendigo, Ballarat, Geelong, etc.

-In their report “InterCity: How regional rail can re-balance population growth and create a “state of cities” in Victoria”, July 2016, the Rail Future Institute highlighted Shepparton as having potential to support a population of 150,000 by mid-century.
+In its report “InterCity: How regional rail can re-balance population growth and create a “state of cities” in Victoria”, July 2016, the Rail Future Institute highlighted Shepparton as having potential to support a population of 150,000 by mid-century.
 However, this is subject to much improved passenger services, both in terms of frequency and reduced travel times.
 The report stated that, although currently categorised as a long distance rail service, Shepparton should be seen as a special case because it is only 182 km from Melbourne and the corridor, if upgraded, has the potential to offer a sub two-hour journey time to Melbourne.

 In 2017, the State Government allocated $43.5 million (of which $33 million was for capital works) towards improved passenger rail transport.
 The works comprise Stage One of three stages required to realise the Shepparton Line Upgrade.

-- stabling upgrade at Shepparton Station to give passengers a more frequent and reliable service, and to allow for a fifth daily return service between Shepparton and Melbourne by 2019;
+- stabling upgrade at Shepparton Station to give passengers a more frequent and reliable service, and to allow for a fifth daily return service between Shepparton and Melbourne by 2019; and

 - 29 extra coach services between Shepparton and Seymour to connect with train services from May 2018 increasing the amount of daily services throughout the day ahead of new train services for the line.